 Chest Pain Center

-Heart disease is the number one cause of death in the U.S. The Society of Cardiovascular Patient Care reports that an American has a coronary event every 25 seconds.
-Recognizing early warning signs of a heart attack, which can be very subtle, and responding quickly can minimize permanent heart damage.
+Heart disease is the number one cause of death in the U.S. Recognizing early warning signs of a heart attack, which can be very subtle, and responding quickly can minimize permanent heart damage.

 Common early warning signs of a heart attack include:

 - Cold sweats